Filters

 - The replay filter which puts together the

-parts to finally deliver anOHLC
+OHLOandCCCCparts to finally deliver anOHLCbar.

 The use case: